Opentrons/opentrons-emulation/virtual-box-setup.md

    4. Click Storage
    5. Delete the optical disk you installed earlier
 8. Reboot
-    1. Go back to the Virtual Machine command line and select Reboot Now
+    1. Go back to the Virtual Machine's window and select Reboot Now
     2. You will get an error saying you need to remove the installation media.
 Hit Enter
     3. Wait for system to finish rebooting